Campanula lactiflora 'Pritchard's Variety'

 - Garden care: Protect the tender foliage from slugs and deadhead regularly to prolong flowering.
-Apply a generous 5-7cm (2-3in) mulch of well-rotted compost around the base of the plant in spring.
+Apply a generous 5-7cm layer of mulch or well-rotted compost around the base of the plant in spring.
 Stake with bamboo canes or brushwood in spring before the flowers appear.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!